cris971107/Tableau-dashboard-/README.md

   Aim for 3–6 insights.
 Quality over quantity.
 -->

-Category Dominance: The 100% stacked area chart allows managers to see the "market share" of categories like Entertainment or Music, regardless of total volume fluctuations.
+Market Share: The 100% stacked area chart identifies the "market share" of categories like Entertainment or Music, regardless of total volume fluctuations.

-Geographic Distribution: The pie chart reveals the relative weight of each country (US, CA, GB) in the trending ecosystem.
+Geographic Weight: The pie chart reveals the relative weight of each country in the trending ecosystem, highlighting where the most viral events occur.

-Cross-Regional Patterns: The highlight table identifies specific niches where certain categories outperform others in specific countries.
+Cross-Regional Patterns: The highlight table identifies specific niches where certain categories outperform others in specific countries through conditional color formatting.

 <img width="3166" height="1155" alt="Captura de pantalla 2026-03-04 122717" src="https://github.com/user-attachments/assets/5156b3a1-8805-45d9-b7e7-20b0755152ea" />